 Rick and Debbie Stanley have been at the whale game a long time.
 They love to host guests and introduce them to the wonders of whales but also about marine conservation and tourism sustainability.

-Sleep in an Ice Hotel, Quebec
+Ice Hotel, Quebec

 Perhaps it's romantic and cozy to sleep in a hotel made of ice, or maybe it's just extremely crazy.
 Decide for yourself by booking yourself into the Quebec Ice Hotel.
 This arctic accommodation is rebuilt each year around January as the temperatures plunge.